30 Best Things To Do in Bangkok: The Ultimate Travel Guide

 13. Marvel at Wat Benchamabophit (Marble Temple)

-Wat Benchamabophit has seen its fair share of Instagram promotion recently but there’s no denying its charm.
 As the name suggests, the temple is made from marble - Carrara marble in fact, imported straight from Italy.
 The temple is located at the northern edges of the “Old City”, in the Dusit District of Bangkok, so getting there is more of an effort than Wat Pho or Wat Arun.
-However, its location means it naturally attracts smaller crowds.
-Highlights of the Marble Temple include the photogenic courtyard and the central Buddha image housed in the marble ordination hall.
+However, its location means it attracts smaller crowds, so you can wander around its courtyard in peace.

-Travel Tip: Aim for a sunrise or sunset visit if you can.
+Travel Tip: Come at sunrise or sunset if you can.
 The white Italian marble reflects the low light beautifully, and the white-on-gold contrast is at its most vivid during “golden hour”.

 14. Stroll Around Asiatique